Steinhausen

 estimating

-I also do consultation work for contractors and
+I also do consultation work for contractors and sub-contractors.
+I sometimes help assemble estimates and

-I have provided professional training to contractors and insurance
+professional training to contractors and insurance agents / adjusters on

-agents / adjusters on subjects related to estimating, roof damage, water
+subjects related to estimating, roof damage, water mitigation and smoke

-testified in civil court as an expert witness and have provided numerous
+as an expert witness and have provided numerous inspections for parties in

-inspections for parties in legal disputes related to standards of care,
+legal disputes related to standards of care, disclosure and contractor

 In addition to